dvuvud/styrkanshus/README.md

 uploading a new board photo or sponsor logo, which lands in `images/board/` or `images/sponsors/` and is picked automatically.

+Event descriptions support light formatting — bold, italic, and links — either by selecting text and clicking a toolbar button, or by typing `**bold**`, `*italic*`, and `[text](https://...)` directly.
+It's a small hand-written parser rather than a full rich-text editor library, kept deliberately simple to match the rest of the site.
+Events also have an optional `link` field (an "Anmäl dig" button appears on the card automatically when it's set) — leave it blank for events that don't need registration.

 Board and sponsor entries have a file picker for their photo/logo (5 MB max) — it uploads as soon as you pick a file, and "Spara" then publishes the JSON pointing at it.
 Replacing a photo uploads a new file rather than